htmlburger/wp-csv-import-kit/README.md

 ## About

-This repo contains boilerplate code to be used as starting point for importing CSV files in WordPress projects.
+This repo contains a WordPress plugin, for creating a dashboard page, to be used when importing CSV files.

-Developers are expected to use the code via:

-`composer create-project htmlburger/wp-csv-import-kit csv-import`

-This will create a directory csv-import and provide load file that should be included in the theme's functions.php code(or plugin load file).
+Check the examples in `_examples` to see how to create a page.